shivkanwer/shivkanwer.github.io/_pages/about.md

 author_profile: true
 ---

-## Hello, my name is Shivkanwer, Welcome to my blog!
+### Hello, my name is Shivkanwer, Welcome to my blog!

-With over a decade of experience in the IT industry, I specialize in designing, implementing, and enhancing cloud-based solutions.
-I excel in fostering collaborative efforts across multifaceted teams to deliver scalable, dependable architectures tailored to meet diverse business requirements.
-My extensive knowledge spans various cloud platforms, architectural paradigms, and DevOps methodologies.
+A seasoned and strategic technology leader with over 13 years of experience specializing in translating complex business requirements into robust, scalable solutions.
+Demonstrates a proven track record in leading and mentoring high-performing, globally distributed teams.
+Possesses deep, hands-on expertise in architecting and implementing large-scale cloud platforms on both Azure and AWS.
+Core competencies include Cloud Strategy, Technology Consulting, Platform Engineering, and full-lifecycle Software Development.